What payment options are available?

 You pay coinsurance plus any deductibles you owe.
 Each health plan varies.

-Why am I getting a bill from my physician and the hospital?
+Why am I getting a bill from my physician and University of Colorado Health?

-you may receive bills from consulting physicians, radiologists, or other specialists.
-If you have received a bill from University Physicians,
+instance, you may receive bills from consulting physicians, radiologists, or other specialists.
+If you have received a bill from

 How can I better understand my bill?